Retractable roof: Types of stadium retractable roofs

-Architecturally speaking, retractable roofs vary greatly from stadium to stadium in shape, material and movement.
+Architecturally, retractable roofs vary greatly from stadium to stadium in shape, material and movement.
 For example, American Family Field has a fan style roof, while Toyota Stadium in Japan has an accordion-like roof.
 Most retractable roofs are made of metal, while some, such as the roof of State Farm Stadium, are made of water-resistant fabric.
 Although each retractable roof differs in these aspects, the roof of T-Mobile Park is unique in that it is the only one in North America that does not form a climate-controlled enclosure when in the extended position; rather, it acts as an "umbrella" to cover the playing field and spectator areas during inclement weather, with no side walls enclosing the stadium.

 Gameplay with retractable roofs

 In North American major sports leagues, specific rules exist governing the movement of retractable roofs before and during gameplay.
 These rules vary between the NFL and MLB, as well as from stadium to stadium.
 In general, if a game begins with the roof open and weather conditions become less favorable, the home team may, with the approval of the field officials and visiting team, request the roof be closed.
 (Such a scenario is generally rare, due to the accuracy of modern weather forecasting and a general err on the side of caution that keeps a roof closed if there is any significant threat of precipitation.)
 Depending on the stadium, weather or gameplay conditions, and the judgment of the officials, play may or may not continue until the roof is fully closed.
 If the game begins with the roof closed, it may be opened under some circumstances depending on the venue.
 If it is closed after the game begins, typically it must remain closed for the duration of the game.